 Be it extra Shakespeare, simplifying fractions, or developing a knowledge of the latest assistive technology, Learning Development provides opportunities for thinking outside the box, in order for each individual to reach their potential.

-Rendcomb prides itself on its specialist Learning Support provided by three specialist teachers qualified to Masters Level, who are able to diagnostically assess students for learning differences.
+Rendcomb's Learning Development is provided by three specialist teachers qualified to Masters Level, who are able to diagnostically assess students for learning differences.
 There is also a specific SEN support Teaching Assistant within the Junior School, who offers group and individual intervention.

 Support is available to all students who have been identified with specific learning differences.
 Pupils are screened by our ‘in house’ qualified assessors in Y2, Y7 and or when they start their learning journey at Rendcomb, to ensure that there is early identification of needs.

 Following assessment and review, pupils with specific needs are placed on the SEN register.
 Teachers have access to the online register and all pupils on the register have their own ‘profile’ informing teachers of their needs.
 Should further intervention be necessary, pupils may begin having 1:1 support, outside the classroom.
 Pupils often drop a second language and have their lessons in place of a second language.
 Pupils are then given a ‘My Plan’ or ‘My Plan Plus’.
 ‘My Plan’ and ‘My Plan Plus’ are shared with teachers throughout the Junior and Senior School with targets created through close liaison between the Mathematics, English and Science Departments.
 The specialist teachers visit lessons and support both teachers and pupils.